DanielSnor/Zpravobot.news/README.md

 Zpravobot.news 📰🤖 (means Newsbot.news in Czech) is run by Daniel Šnor as a public utility 🖥️⌨️, which🪞popular and majority 🇨🇿 X/🐦 accounts bringing to 🐘 otherwise missing 📰, ⚽️🏒🏎️, information about 📱⌚️💻📡, 🎞️🎶🎭, and sometimes 🤣🤪.

 ## The mission
-This project is focused on developing the IFTTT applet filter script, which is used on the IFTTT server for bots (applets) and fulfils Mastodon server users with content.
+This project is focused on developing the IFTTT applet filter script, which is used on the IFTTT server for bots (applets) and fulfils content for standard Mastodon server users.

 The server used is a standard Mastodon server with several hundred users.
 The bot farm at IFTTT fulfils users, where every bot (custom IFTTT applet) has its filter script, which manages the source of information, the process, and the final state of posts published on the Mastodon server.